sanchezg/es-movies/README.md

 `$ docker-compose -f docker/docker-compose.yml build`
 `$ docker-compose -f docker/docker-compose.yml up`

-There are a few environment variables that can be set using an `.env.local` file, but I recommend keeping they with default values (unless you want to deploy this in a different environment):
+There are a few environment variables that can be set using an `.env.local` file, but I recommend keeping them with default values (unless you want to deploy this in a different environment):

 ```
+# The URI to connect to ES cluster
 ES_URI

+# The number of documents to insert per chunk to ES
 ES_CHUNK_SIZE

+# The number of documents to return per search
 ES_MAX_SIZE
 ```